athomasq/athomasq.github.io/portfolio.md

 *(This section will be updated once a quarter -- at best.)*

 At the end of 2019, I moved largely into cash and bonds.
-As of 2019-12-31, my overall allocation is:
+As of December 2019, my overall allocation is:

 - 57% medium-duration bonds
 - 20% cash